Second-order optimisation strategies for neural network quantum states: Quantum many-body model

 For our specific model, the interaction terms are

-To sample the statistical averages over the Born probability $\abs{\Psi_\theta}^2$, we use $N_W=4096$ walkers propagated following a Metropolis-Hastings algorithm (MH)~\cite{metropolis1949monte,hastings1970monte} with on-the-fly adaptation of the proposal distribution width~\cite{wilson2021simulations}.
+To sample the statistical averages over the Born probability $p_\theta$, we use $N_W=4096$ walkers propagated following a Metropolis-Hastings algorithm (MH)~\cite{metropolis1949monte,hastings1970monte} with on-the-fly adaptation of the proposal distribution width~\cite{wilson2021simulations}.
 In order to neglect any biases due to autocorrelation in our comparison of multiple optimisers, we perform $400$ MH iterations per epoch, to ensure the thermalisation of the Markov chain.
 The optimisation process requires not only the evaluation of the energy expectation value, $E(\theta)$, but also the gradients with respect to all the parameters of the network $\nabla_{\theta}E(\theta)$.
 These are evaluated as a statistical average according to

 Finally, to provide a reasonable starting point to the energy minimisation algorithms, we drive the NQS through a pre-training phase.
-This is a supervised learning problem, where we demand that the network reproduce the many-body wave function of the non-interacting system.
-The goal is to obtain an initial state that is physical and somewhat similar, in terms of spatial extent, to the result after the interaction is switched on.
-This also helps speed up the simulation in the more demanding cases~\cite{keeble2022neural,keeble2023machine}.
+This is a supervised learning problem, where we demand that the network reproduce the many-body wave function of the non-interacting system~\cite{keeble2022neural,keeble2023machine}.
 Throughout this work, the parameters of the network are randomly initialised before going through $10^3$ pre-training epochs using the Adam optimiser.
-The final pretrained NQS is the starting point for all the optimisation algorithms that we consider.
+The final pre-trained NQS is the starting point for all the optimisation algorithms that we consider.
 For a given particular system (number of particles $A$ and interaction strength $V_0$), we always start from the same exact NQS and set of samples.
 This guarantees that any differences that arise in the optimisation process are due to the optimisers themselves.
-We refer the reader to the Supplementary Material and to Refs.~\cite{keeble2022neural,keeble2023machine} for more details on the Monte Carlo sampling and the pre-training used in our calculations.
+We refer the reader to the Supplemental Material and to Refs.~\cite{keeble2022neural,keeble2023machine} for more details on the Monte Carlo sampling and the pre-training used in our calculations.